- Status:

 - buying, maintaining or upgrading facilities or non-related equipment

-- admin, staff or operational costs that are not directly associated with the implementing or delivering the project
+- admin, staff or operational costs that are not directly associated with implementing or delivering the project

 - significant equipment purchases for use beyond the scope of the project.